What Are the Symptoms?

 Ptosis can cause problems when you drive, read, or even walk up and down stairs.
 If that happens, go to your doctor.

 Treat any other eye issues that could cause more problems.
-Think about surgery if your doctor suggests it for vision loss caused by ptosis.
+Think about surgery if your doctor suggests it for vision loss or constriction of your vision field caused by ptosis.
 For teens, surgery can improve not just vision, but self-esteem.
 Children with ptosis should see an eye doctor regularly.